 WARNING: All content, text, images, illustrations, music, videos and photos contained within this site have a copyright © , obtained through the Library of Congress, Washington D.C., and are the sole property of BDSMterms.com.
 You may not copy, use, or distribute without the expressed written consent of BDSMterms.com.
 Failure to obtain written permission before use, could result in legal ramifications.

-Also, it should be noted: the terms BDSM, fetish, kink, bondage, S/M, S&M, T3WD, and WIITWD, have specific meanings, but also each term is often used by both the vanilla world and the BDSM world as a broad general term to describe all that is kinky or to describe the subculture of kink.
+Also, it should be noted: the terms BDSM, fetish, kink, bondage, S/M, and S&M, have specific meanings, but also each term is often used by both the vanilla world and the BDSM world as a broad general term to describe all that is kinky or to describe the subculture of kink.
 Sometimes these terms have the same broad-range meaning when used in a descriptive context.

 BDSM tools, equipment, furniture, and toys are ever changing in their descriptions, partly due to the way in which adult retailers market such items.
 It should be noted that though the descriptions given here are as general as possible, the descriptions given for certain BDSM devices may vary from person to person.